 The prioritized project list from the BBFGA is awaiting the completion of the U.S. Army Corps of Engineers’ Buffalo Bayou Tributaries and Resilience Study (BBTRS).
 Draft alternatives within the U.S. Army Corps of Engineers’ study may have a direct impact on the BBFGA prioritized project list.

-Multiple sites within Buffalo Bayou Park were recently repaired from storm damages caused by Hurricane Harvey and are currently in the establishment phase to initially stabilize the slopes with turfgrass following construction.
-Additional revegetation of the Hurricane Harvey repairs is being planned using recommendations from the BBFGA.
+Multiple sites within Buffalo Bayou Park were recently repaired from storm damage caused by Hurricane Harvey and slopes were stabilized with turfgrass following construction.
+Additional revegetation of the Hurricane Harvey repairs is currently being implemented using recommendations from the BBFGA.